mqxi/tubedetection_streamlit/README.md

 # Object detection and Streamlit

-This repository is a comprehensive open-source project that demonstrates the integration of object detection and tracking using the YOLOv8 object detection algorithm and Streamlit, a popular Python web application framework for building interactive web applications.
-This project provides a user-friendly and customizable interface that can detect and track objects in real-time video streams.
+This repository is a internal project to detect tubes using the YOLOv8 object detection algorithm and streamlit, a Python web application framework for building interactive web applications.

 ## Requirements